Harsh-2200/Harsh-2200/README.md

 - 🎓 I'm Computer Science Student at DMCE, Airoli
-- 👩‍💻 I'm work as a intern at Ignitus
+- 👩‍💻 I'm work as a intern at LinkPlusAI
 - 🛠  I'm proficient with  Python and Django frame work
 - 🌱 I’m currently learning  Deep learning and  Machine Learning
 - 👯 I’m looking to collaborate on Django and ML Projects